South Carolina, SC

 In South Carolina, most TANF benefits are limited to 24 months in a 10 year time period.
 The time limit may be extended due to hardship reasons, if specific criteria is met.

 The income threshold for TANF in South Carolina is set at 50% of the federal poverty level.
-For example, a single mother with two children earning about $11,520 or less per year may qualify for benefits.
+For example, a family of three earning $1,036 or less a month may qualify for TANF.

-How do I apply for welfare in South Carolina?
+How do I apply for TANF in South Carolina?

-You may apply for TANF benefits in person at your local county office or online through SCMAPP.
-If you are a first time user, you need to create a new SCMAPP account.
+You may apply for TANF benefits in person at your local DSS county office or online through SCCES.
+If you are a first time user, you need to create a new account.

 South Carolina SNAP #